Cray Gill Waterfalls

 Cray is a tiny hamlet in Upper Wharfedale in the Yorkshire Dales National Park.

-Are you a family of waterfall lovers?
-This this walk is an absolute MUST!
+So if you’re a family of waterfall lovers?
+Then this walk is an absolute MUST!

 Cray Gill is the home of so many waterfalls!

-These stunning waterfalls are all just a little bit secret, with all of them being a little off the path, but still easy to find with the kids!
+There are many dotted along the beck, some are even visible from the road if you drive through to Wensleydale.
+But these stunning waterfalls are just a little bit more secret, with all of them being set a little off the path, but still easy to find with the kids!

-They are completely worth a paddle or even a dip (see safety info below) and you need to set yourself a whole day aside to appreciate this walk, because there are perfect picnic spots, paddle spots and also pubs galore!
+So splash-some are these waterfalls, that you’ll want to set aside a whole day to fully appreciate this walk, because there are perfect picnic spots, paddle spots and also pubs galore!

-My idea of a brilliant weekend family waterfall walk!
+My idea of a brilliant family waterfall walk!

 Walk details for Cray Gill Waterfalls